oauthlib/oauthlib/docs/faq.rst

 OAuth 1 with RSA-SHA1 signatures says "could not import cryptography".
 What should I do?
 ----------------------------------------------------------------------------------

-    Install cryptography via pip.
+    Install oauthlib with rsa flag or install cryptography manually via pip.

 .. code-block:: sh

+    $ pip install oauthlib[rsa]
+    ..or..
     $ pip install cryptography

 OAuth 2 ServiceApplicationClient and OAuth 1 with RSA-SHA1 signatures say "could not import jwt".
 What should I do?
 -------------------------------------------------------------------------------------------------------------------

-    Install pyjwt and cryptography with pip.
+    Install oauthlib with signedtoken flag or install pyjwt and cryptography manually with pip.

 .. code-block:: sh

+    $ pip install oauthlib[signedtoken]
+    ..or..
     $ pip install pyjwt cryptography

 What does ValueError `Only unicode objects are escapable.
 Got one of type X.` mean?